EVPN-VPWS Overview

 Not all features are necessarily supported on each hardware platform.
 Refer to the Platform Guide for the features and the sub-features that are or are not supported by each platform.

-The following features are not supported for EVPN VPWS:
+Currently, the following features are not supported for EVPN VPWS:

 • Policy filtering options (at Address Family/Peer-Group/Instance levels)